dynamiquel/Catalyst/schema/general.md

 A definition can have the following keys:
 - `description` (alt: `desc`): A human-readable description of the data structure.
 - `properties` (alt: `props`): A map where each key is the name of a property and the value is a property definition.
+- `constants` (alt: `consts`): A map where each key is the name of a constant and the value is a constant definition.
 - Language-Specific Sections (e.g. cs): Allow for language-specific configurations for this definition.
 ### Examples
 ```yaml